 - Furthermore, watch Toad Rock.
 It resembles a large frog — ideal for photographs.

 - When hungry, there are plenty of small vegetarian cafés in Mount Abu and Jain food stalls close to Nakki Lake.
-Explore The Heart of Mount Abu You Must Visit.

 Travel Tips for Visiting Dilwara Temples.